Pajigles/eJPT-notes/README.md

 # eJPT-notes
-Scripts and notes from taking eJPT certification
+Scripts and notes from eJPT certification

 ## Host discovery: